Resonance frequency of different interfacial modes of a slug trapped in a milli-channel: Method of solution

-Here $\psi_0$ is the leading order stream function.
-After eliminating pressure, a modified biharmonic equation in $\psi_0$ is obtained as shown in Equation \ref{bihar}.
-The boundary conditions at the interface are defined for $x=l\left(t\right)$.
+The boundary conditions at the interface are defined for $x=l(y,t)$.
 We use domain perturbation around the steady flat interface to obtain the boundary conditions at $x=1$.
+This gives the dimensionless boundary conditions: